vrsource/vrs.ux.touch/README.md

 This project contains a set of extensions for sencha touch.
 They are licensed under an MIT Open Source license.

+Note: This is the Sencha Touch 1.1 version of the code.
+See other branches for other versions.

 Extensions
 ==========